ShawkiS/Brainia-Ethereum-Curriculum/README.md

  - Explore Privacy

 ## #3 and 4 Week:
-Will be based on each students need for his project
+Will be based on each students need for his/her project